Henrique-Peixoto/typescript-the-net-ninja/README.md

 # TypeScript Tutorial #19 - Enums

 ## Interfaces without enums
 On the last class you saw the use of <i>generics</i>.
-But it can become quite confusing to use generics too many types:
+But it can become quite confusing to use generics too many times:
 ```ts
 interface Resource<T> {
   uid: number;